boum-garden/sdk/README.md

 ```

 Note that it is not possible to use multiple instances of the client at the same time.
-The client is a singleton and
-will raise an exception if you try to instantiate it more than once.

 ### Resource Abstractions